 A one-man pizza on the promenade in a tourist town is just over PLN 20.
 Double pizza in the city - about PLN 30.
 Prices in stores similar to ours - sometimes higher, sometimes lower.
 In a coastal / roadside restaurant kilogram of lamb / good fish costs up to PLN 50.

 Generally every day we tried to eat at least one meal in the restaurant (and breakfast at the hotel).

-According numbero.com prices in stores in Warsaw are higher only by 12%, and prices in restaurants by about 15-20% compared to Tirana.
+According numbero.com prices in stores in Warsaw are only higher by 12%, and prices in restaurants by about 15-20% compared to Tirana.
 I remind you that Warsaw may not be the best city in the country to compare with the capital, which has half a million inhabitants.
-Especially, that the average salary in our country is 4145 PLN, and in them 1433 PLN.
+Especially that the average salary with us is PLN 4,145, and with them PLN 1,433.

 11 nights: 1328 PLN